Like to try?

 - Turn up to watch or turn up to train!

-If you wish to train please bring £5 provisional insurance payment and initially you should wear loose, comfortable clothing: stretchable fabrics, jogging trousers/leggings and a t-shirt are ideal.
+If you wish to train please bring £5 provisional insurance payment, which will provide insurance cover for 3 taster sessions.
+You should wear loose, comfortable clothing: stretchable fabrics, jogging trousers/leggings and a t-shirt are ideal.
 Your clothing should not have buttons or zips as they might be uncomfortable.
 Note that separate male and female changing areas are available.
 Please leave jewellery at home or remove them as these might cause injury.
 We train barefoot however if you wish to wear socks they should be black or white, and with grip so you do not slip.

 What happens next?

-If you like what you experience, then we advise that you pay-as-you-go for each of your next two classes.
-After that if you wish to continue training you will need to take out full membership of the British Aikido Federation, and decide how you'd like to pay for class fees.
+You are welcome to have up to 3 taster sessions for free, other than the provisional insurance payment.
+If you like what you experience and wish to continue training you will need to take out full membership of the British Aikido Federation, and decide how you'd like to pay for class fees.
 Membership of the British Aikido Federation means that you can then take gradings if you wish (organised at regular intervals) and you will have insurance cover included in your membership.